bonitasoft/bonita-continuous-delivery-doc/md/jenkins_example.md

-# Integrating BCD with Jenkins
+# How to integrate BCD with Jenkins

 The BCD controller can not only be run interactively, but also within standard Continuous Delivery servers such as [Jenkins automation server](https://jenkins.io/).